EHR Data

 Denials

 Then, we get to a section about denials.
 There’s a lot of hand-wringing and discussion around how terrible denials are, that everybody hates them and nobody wants to deal with it.
 Then, we drop into some metrics.
-Great, we have some benchmarks.
+Great, we have some MGMA benchmarks.
 This is fantastic.
 Also, there’s data.
 I’m excited.
 Further, I’m looking forward to hearing what this is.

 A trend line is shown, and this is showing 2020 data.
 It shows the average amounts denied by month, expressed in dollars.
 Aside from that, it wasn’t clear immediately that this is actual data from the benchmark superset of data, which I hope it is.
 These are showing dollar amounts denied by month, and they’re in the range of $30,000, low of maybe $23,000-$24,000 or something like that and going up to as high as $36,000 in a month.